citta-lab/ruby/README.md

 View <-- Controller ( gets data from model ) <-- Model ( talks to tables ) <-- Data Table

+The default data structure to save the data in Rails is called `Model` and the librabry to interact with the model is called `Active Record`.
+So active records provide methods for creating, saving, querying and deleting the data in database without need of SQL statements ( no Rails application can be independent of the database implementation ).

 step 1:
 ```ruby
 rails g resource <modal_name> <list of data-tpe in name:type> #format